holgergp/soccerVue/src/notes.md

         - seems no to be that esoteric, there really is this option
       - Next yarn deploy it works
          - Nice!
+     - This handling with deployment files seems odd as well
+        - Merge conflict!

 TODO:
   - More Tests